particle-iot/docs/src/content/reference/datasheets/m-series/m1-enclosure-datasheet.md

 ### LoRa antenna - Muon

-It's expected that the LoRA antenna would use one of the SMA connectors on the bulkhead.
+It's expected that the LoRA antenna would connect using SMA connectors on the bulkhead.

 {{imageOverlay src="/assets/images/m-series/m1-muon-lora.jpg" alt="LoRa antenna" class="full-width"}}